galaxyproject/training-material/CONTRIBUTING.md

 > - [Check out how to add a new tutorial?](#how-do-i-add-a-tutorial-hands-on)
 > - [Check out how to fill a new tutorial?](#how-do-i-fill-a-tutorial-hands-on)

+Sometimes, an hands-on tutorial is not the most appropriate format for a tutorial and slides are better.
+The content must be then added in the `slides` directory.

 ## `slides` directory

 A slide deck is expected for every topic: the one with a general introduction of the topic.
 The slides are rendered using `remark.js` but written in markdown to facilate any contribution.
-[Check out how to fill introduction slides](#how-do-i-fill-introduction-slides).
+[Check out how to fill introduction slides](#how-do-i-fill-introduction-slides) or [how to fill tutorial slides](#how-do-i-fill-tutorial-slides).

 ## `docker` directory